Close

 We are the leading advocate of the film, television, and streaming industry around the world.

 In Latin America and around the globe, the film, television, and streaming industry drives the creative economy.
-Our members include: Walt Disney Studios Motion Pictures, Netflix Studios, LLC, Paramount Pictures Corporation, Sony Pictures Entertainment Inc., Universal City Studios LLC, and Warner Bros.
-Entertainment Inc.
+Our members include: Walt Disney Studios Motion Pictures, Netflix Studios, LLC, Paramount Pictures Corporation, Prime Video & Amazon MGM Studios, Sony Pictures Entertainment Inc., Universal City Studios LLC, and Warner Bros.
+Discovery Inc.

 Mexico

-The Motion Picture Association – Mexico (MPA-Mexico) serves as the voice and advocate of the major international producers and distributors of movies, home entertainment and television programming in Mexico and is an affiliate of the Motion Picture Association, Inc. (MPA).
+The Motion Picture Association in Mexico (MPA Mexico) serves as the voice and advocate of the major international producers and distributors of movies, television and streaming programming in Mexico and is an affiliate of the Motion Picture Association, Inc. (MPA).

 Partner Sites